jkovacic/math/README.md

 Build instructions assume that GCC is used as a compiler.
 If you wish to use any other compiler, you should edit _Makefile_ and modify appropriate variables and/or build rules.

+Please note that OpenMP version 3.0 or newer is required.

 ##License
 The library is licenced under the